d0vere/SwitchNet/README.md

 ### 3. Connect it to the Switch

 Connect the ESP32-S3 native USB interface to the Nintendo Switch/2 or Nintendo Switch/2 Dock.
+You'll need to enable the pro controller wired communication option

 ### 4. Start the client